Gojong of Korea: Consolidation of power and reforms

 Gojong was subjected to many assassination or abdication attempts.
 First in July 1898, Ahn Gyeong-su, the Minister of Military tried to abdicate Gojong.
 Ahn was executed for conspiracy on 28 May 1900.
 Second, on 12 September 1898, Kim Hong-rok tried to assassinate Gojong with by instilling poison in Gojong's coffee.
-In 1904, some Korean students in Japan tried to abdicate Gojong and make Prince Imperial Ui the emperor.
+In 1904, some Korean students in Japan tried to make Gojong abdicate, and make Prince Imperial Ui the emperor.